 - The right language

 - Effective questioning, including the use of open, probing, and closed questions

 - Good rapport

 - Demonstrated emotional intelligence

 - Well-managed customer expectations

-It’s how all of the above elements work together that determines if the call is high-quality or not.
-The goal should be for the customer to hang up feeling positive and cared for.
+How well all of the above elements work together determines each call's quality.
+The customer should always hang up feeling positive about their experience.
 They should have a clear solution, know how to avoid the same issue in the future, and have no further questions.

 Step 1: Develop a Quality Assurance Team

 To begin monitoring call quality, you'll want to develop a quality assurance team.
 This team—typically made up of your contact center managers, supervisors, and high-performing call center agents—must thoroughly understand your brand of customer service.
 They'll use insights about your company and your ideal customer experience to set up every aspect of your QA process, including setting your call quality standards.

 Step 2: Set Your Call Quality Standards & KPIs